LWFlouisa/WeaverBlog/_posts/2020-12-05-gettingridofwikipediaisnotcensorship.md

 But censorship is not getting rid of a resource that doesn’t not serve its purpose or function: to provide historical information that is verifiable by scholars on the topic in question.
 You have free software being built, for the express purpose of keeping a website online, that only serves to confuse people about the topic, rather than reveal things I might like to know:

--- What kind of wooden shoes did 19th century France wear.
+-- What kind of wooden shoes did 19th century France wear.<br />
--- What are some note able beheadings ( public or private ) in this period.
+-- What are some note able beheadings ( public or private ) in this period.<br />
--- Other bits of information.
+-- Other bits of information.<br />

 ( It’s also why calling the internet an AGI bugs the shit out of me, but that’s an entirely separate topic. )